Vance arrives in Israel to shore up Gaza's fragile ceasefire

 The head of Egypt’s intelligence agency, Maj.
 Gen. Hassan Rashad, traveled to Israel on Tuesday to meet with Netanyahu, Witkoff and others over the ceasefire's implementation, according to Netanyahu’s office.

-The high-level meetings highlight the urgency of launching negotiations for the second phase of the U.S. plan.
+The meetings highlight the urgency of launching negotiations for the second phase of the U.S. plan, which must address issues such as the disarmament of Hamas and the governance of postwar Gaza.

 Hamas negotiators reiterated that the group is committed to ensuring the war “ends once and for all.”